jinhedev/MultiTask/README.md

 ----------------

 I encourage you to participate in this open source project.
 I love Pull Requests, Bug Reports, ideas, (security) code reviews or any kind of positive contributions.
 Please read the Swift style guide at https://github.com/raywenderlich/swift-style-guide.
 Except I use 4-space indentation instead of 2.
-- Bugs: File a new bug / Existing bugs (No, I haven't set them up yet.)
+- Bugs: File a new bug / Existing bugs (No, I haven't set them up yet.)"

 ## Getting Started